 Slow-cooked to perfection, just a bite of tender ham hock will excite you and your taste buds!
 Seasoned with the flavorful ingredients, you just can’t wait for it to finish cooking!

-Cover pot and cook on Low for 8 to 10 hours, until desired tenderness is achieved.
+- Cover pot and cook on low heat for 8 to 10 hours until desired tenderness is achieved.
 To know if it’s tender enough, check if the meat already starts falling off the bone.

-Once cooked, drain the ham hock & allow to cool down briefly.
+- Once cooked, drain the ham hock and allow it to cool down briefly.

-Drain the liquid & discard the rest.
-Season the liquid to taste with salt and ground black pepper.
+- Drain the liquid and discard the rest.
+Season the liquid to taste with salt and pepper.

-Once the ham hock has briefly cooled down, debone & peel off its fatty skin.
+- Once the ham hock has briefly cooled down, debone and peel off its fatty skin.
 Portion the meat accordingly.